 If not, continue to coat and dry until the colour is deep enough to make you happy.

 Update: Thanks to all the people who are finding and using this tutorial!
-If you have a question, please read all the comments as it has probably been answered there.
+If you have a question, please read all the comments as it has almost certainly been answered there.